jhpyle/docassemble/_docs/packages.md

 # <a name="playground"></a>Using the Playground to make packages

-One of the features of the **docassemble** web application is the [Playground], a browser-based development platform for authoring and testing interviews.
+One of the features of the **docassemble** web application is the [Playground], a browser-based development platform for developing and testing interviews.
 This is a "sandbox" in which you can make changes to an interview and immediately test the effect of those changes.
 You can use the [Playground] to create a variety of resources (interview